-A few months ago, my little bilingual (Polish/English) son has begun a new language adventure and he started learning Chinese.
+A few months ago, my little bilingual (Polish/English) son has begun a new language adventure and started learning Chinese.
 Thanks to his decision, since then I’ve been meeting new parents, whose children are also learning Chinese.
 One of them is Po Tim, who agreed to tell us her unique story.
 Po Tim homeschools her young children in Chinese and she uses a method called “home – outside the home”, recommended by Prof. Francois Grosjean.
 I wrote about this approach in my other post.
 In this method, Po Tim’s family uses one language to communicate at home (English) and another language to speak outside the home (Cantonese).
-Thank you, Po Tim, for sharing your story and your great advice.

 Po Tim King is a native Cantonese speaker, a mother of three bilingual children aged 6, 4 and 2 years and married to a Japanese-American.
 She is a pianist, vocalist, chorister, and former Chinese teacher who graduated from BYU with a degree in Linguistics and minors in TESOL and Music.
 Po Tim shares Chinese language learning resources via her blog Fortune Cookie Mom to help other parents homeschool their multilingual children, aged 3-6.

 Three years ago, my husband and I decided to move to Hong Kong with our two little girls, 3 and 1,5 years old then and our son on his way.
 Then we made a decision that would change our lives forever.
 Instead of sending our children to school, we decided to homeschool them and teach both Chinese and English.

 1. Our background is different from the locals